LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 }
 ```

 This is a simple constructor which requires that we store two pointers to the root `State`.
-The `head` state will remain constant incase we want to reset the `runner`.
+The `head` state will remain constant in case we want to reset the `runner`.
 The `current` state will represent where we are in the FSM, as represented by the red dot in our state machine diagrams.

 {{% notice note %}}
 This assumes that we can only be in one place at a time in our FSM, more on that later..